-ICSU (International Council for Science) is an autonomous organization of national science organisations and international science unions.
-ICSU offers its members a forum for science policy dialogues as well as plans and coordinates wide interdisciplinary science programs.
+ISC (International Science Council) is an autonomous organization of national science organisations and international science unions.
+ISC offers its members a forum for science policy dialogues as well as plans and coordinates wide interdisciplinary science programs.

-The Council of Finnish Academies is the national member organisation for ICSU and coordinates Finnish relations to ICSU.
+The Council of Finnish Academies is the national member organisation for ISC and coordinates Finnish relations to ISC.
 The National Committees, nominated and supported by the Council, are disciplinary focal points and maintain close contacts to scientific unions.

-CODATA is a multidisciplinary ICSU data committee (in the fields of data quality, reliability, accessibility, governance).
-The Council of Finnish Academies has a data-group, which is preparing the founding of a national committee on data issues, which will bring together Finnish actors and connect them to international data organisations.
+CODATA is a multidisciplinary ISC data committee (in the fields of data quality, reliability, accessibility, governance).
+The Council of Finnish Academies hosts a national committee on data issues, which brings together Finnish actors and connect them to international data organisations.

 THE INTERACADEMY PARTNERSHIP

-InterAcademy Partnership is an umbrella organization for three global science academy networks (IAP for Research, IAP for Science, IAP for Health).
+InterAcademy Partnership is an umbrella organization for three global science academy networks (IAP for Policy, IAP for Science, IAP for Health).